PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 ![Exception](../images/tutorials/nextjs-monitoring/exception.png)

-This captures errors thrown from your app in PostHog, wherever they happen.
+This will capture errors thrown in your app (wherever they happen) into PostHog.

 ## Custom performance capture

-Another key part of monitoring your Next.js application is performance monitoring.
-Session replays track performance metrics like first contentful paint, DOM interactive, and page loaded times at a session level.
+Another key part of monitoring your Next.js app is performance monitoring.
+Session replays track performance metrics like First Contentful Paint, DOM interactive, and page loaded times at a session level.
 If you want these values in the aggregate, we can capture them using `useReportWebVitals`.

 To set this up, create a new file in your `app` folder named `web-vitals.js`.
 In this file, import `useReportWebVitals` and `usePostHog`, then export a function that captures an event with the same name as the metric with all the metric details as properties.